verifyica-team/verifyica/API.md

 ---

-## Trap
+## CleanupPlan / CleanupAction

-[Trap](api/src/main/java/org/verifyica/api/Trap.java) provides a way to run a task, capturing any exceptions that may occur.
+[CleanupPlan](api/src/main/java/org/verifyica/api/CleanupPlan.java) provides a way to run a [CleanupAction](api/src/main/java/org/verifyica/api/CleanupAction.java), capturing any exceptions that may occur.

 - Use to clean up resources